'Paan Singh Tomar' screenwriter Sanjay Chouhan dies at 61 | Entertainment

 Sanjay Chouhan, the screenplay writer of critically-acclaimed movies such as ''Paan Singh Tomar'' and ''Sahib Biwi aur Gangster'', has died, his friend and filmmaker Avinash Das said on Friday.

-The 61-year-old screenwriter, who was suffering from liver cirrhosis, passed away at a Mumbai hospital on Thursday night, Das told PTI.
+The 61-year-old screenwriter, who was suffering from liver cirrhosis, passed away at a hospital here on Thursday night.

 ''He died last night at the hospital at 11.30pm.
-He was admitted in hospital last month and was on a ventilator due to liver cirrhosis,'' Das said.
+He was admitted in hospital last month and was on a ventilator due to liver cirrhosis,'' Das told PTI.

 Chouhan is survived by his wife and a daughter.
 His last rites were performed on Friday.

-Formerly a journalist in New Delhi, Chouhan started his career as a writer with Sony TV's crime drama show ''Bhanwar'' in the 1990s.

-He then wrote the dialogues for Sudhir Mishra’s cult hit film ''Hazaaron Khwaishein Aisi'', which was released in 2003.
+Formerly a journalist in Delhi, Chouhan started his career as a writer with Sony TV's crime drama show ''Bhanwar'' in the 1990s.
+He then wrote dialogues for Sudhir Mishra’s 2003 cult hit film ''Hazaaron Khwaishein Aisi''.

 His writing credits also include movies such as ''Dhoop'', ''Say Salaam India'', ''Right Yaaa Wrong'' and ''I Am Kalam''.